yuchengruan/multimodal-bft-icu/README.md

 In this project, we utilize [Comet](https://www.comet.com/site/?utm_source=chatgpt.com) for experiment management.
 To connect to the service, you’ll need to configure your login credentials in [utils/logger.py](./utils/logger.py).

-We provide a Jupyter notebook [train_enn.ipynb](./train_enn.ipynb) that demonstrates the training process.
+We provide a Jupyter notebook [train_enn.ipynb](./train_enn.ipynb) that demonstrates the training and validation processes.
 You can manually configure the hyperparameters by adjusting the `hparams_dict` in the notebook.

 For a seamless experience, we recommend running the experiment via [train_enn.py](./train_enn.py).
 This script allows you to easily manage experiments with various hyperparameter configurations.
 To train with the default hyperparameters, simply run: